NTIG-Uppsala/admin-narvaro/README.md

 # Admin närvaro

-In this project a system for registering attendance for administrators at NTI gymnasiet Uppsala.
+In this project a system for registering attendance for administrators at NTI Gymnasiet Uppsala.
 This system is intended to be used by the school's admin department.

 ## Style guide